-> Click the Start Rollover button.
-A message will display asking if you want to Start the New Year Rollover.
+Click the Start Rollover button.
+A message displays asking if you want to Start the New Year Rollover.
 Click Yes to continue.

-> The New Year Rollover in Aeries Web Version has been tested to complete in significantly less time than running the process in Aeries Client Version.
-An email will be sent to the Admin once the Rollover has completed, and the Processes screen will display the New Year Rollover completion date and time.
+The New Year Rollover in Aeries Web Version has been tested to complete in significantly less time than running the process in Aeries Client Version.
+An email is sent to the Admin once the Rollover has completed, and the Processes screen displays the New Year Rollover completion date and time.

-> The Rollover Process
+The Rollover Process

 This section describes what actually occurs while the New Year Rollover process is running.
 Unlike the Aeries Client, all the steps described below are encompassed in a single Rollover process rather than multiple interactive steps.